YJCHOO/blog/content/posts/build-up-reading-habit/index.md

     relative: true
 ---

-I want to build up my reading habits.
+I want to build up my reading habit.
 But I always fail.
 That is why I'm still reading How to Avoid a Climate Disaster by Bill Gates after two years.
 ![How to Avoid a Climate Disaster by Bill Gates my reading progress](how-to-avoid-a-climate-disaster-by-bill-gates-reading-progress.webp)
 I believe I will finish this book this year(I still have faith in my own).
 It's almost finished, 81% now.